fbghkh1999/EDA_Visualization/README.md

 # data-projects
- work on some data bases and analyze them
+ work on some datasets  and analyze them